syneva-runyan/onto-real-life/README.md

 ### Git
 #### Precommit
-Prettier is executed and fixes are saved before each commit.
 Install the precommit locally with
 `ln -s ../../utils/pre-commit.sh .git/hooks/pre-commit`

+* Prettier is executed and fixes are saved before each commit.
+* Lint is executed and commit will fail on errors.

 ## TODO

-### For Production
 * GUI for automatic post generation
 * Optimize Images
 * Post sort functionaly